hrushikeshrv/ocw/CS162/lec21.md

 ## Memory Mapped Files
 Traditional I/O involves reading and writing to regions of memory on disk, usually with buffers and caches in between.
 Memory mapping of files is a technique in which we "map" the file into RAM by giving it a virtual address, and then we can use the RAM as a cache without needing buffers, and the RAM is backed by the file in memory.
 This technique is often used to set up inter process communication.

+## Buffer Cache
+The buffer cache is just a region in memory that is used to cache (hash table) disk blocks, inodes, directory entries, etc. It is a write back cache with LRU replacement, and is completely implemented in software by the kernel.
+It also supports prefetching for sequential disk access.
+It also writes blocks back to the disk periodically, in case of a crash.

+It improves the performance a lot, but it also means that we have to worry about reliability.
+In the lecture, Kubi describes 3 important properties of a system -

+1. Availability - The probability that the system is responsive, but not necessarily working correctly.
+2. Durability - The ability of the system to recover despite faults.
+3. Reliability - The ability of a system to perform correctly under the stated conditions.